Originate/guide/pull_requests.md

 ## Tips

-* For a moderately sized pull request, tag 2 members of your team
+* Try to avoid tagging too many people in pull requests (in most cases 2 is the max)
-* If your pull request contains changes to both frontend and backend code, tag someone from each team
+* If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review
 * Try to keep pull requests small. bigger pull requests are harder to review effectively, and often sit for longer. if you need help figuring out how to break up a pull request that became massive, see: [Refactoring Git Branches](http://blog.originate.com/blog/2014/04/19/refactoring_git_branches/)
 * Expect to get affirmations that the PR is ready to merge by your reviewers. something like “LGTM” (looks good to me), “ship it”, a thumbsup GIF, or sheep icon (or any permutation of these).
 * The creator of the pull request merges! this is to maintain accountability.
 If reviewers are neglecting you, you can bump the PR or send them a message.
-* Reviewers will often comment on minor things and then say LGTM, it’s up to you if you want to address the comments in this case.
-* A good trick for making sure you’ve addressed most of the comments is to look at the pull request for a bunch of “username commented on an outdated diff” messages. these appear when changes are made to lines that a reviewer commented on
+* A good trick for making sure you’ve addressed most of the comments is to look at the pull request for a bunch of “username commented on an outdated diff” messages.
+These appear when changes are made to lines that a reviewer commented on.